 8.3.
 Ensure that course materials conform to the most recent NCTJ programme of study (if you are doing a course that includes NCTJ exams).
 This changes every September.

 8.4.
-Inform you when, and how, to enter NCTJ exams (if you are doing a course that includes NCTJ exams), by placing announcements in our Learner Lounge / Forum and on our Facebook page.
-We will mark a maximum of five mock exam papers per NCTJ exam subject, for each of the seven NCTJ diploma subjects.
+Inform you when, and how, to enter NCTJ exams (if you are doing a course that includes NCTJ exams), by placing announcements in our Learner Lounge / Forum.
+We will mark a maximum of four mock exam papers per NCTJ exam subject, for each of the seven NCTJ diploma subjects.

 Please be aware that the NCTJ frequently changes the nature and structure of its diploma.
 We will make every effort to adapt your course according to any changes, but can only guarantee to support you according to the Study Plan that you received when you first enrolled in your NCTJ course.

 8.6.
 Provide you with access to appropriate expertise to support you during your course(s).

 8.7.
 Update your learning materials as and when they require it, by announcing replacement teaching materials for download in the Learner Forum.
 This constant updating process means that course structures may change after you have enrolled.
 New subjects may be added, out-of-date subjects removed, and Lesson content / numbers / formatting may differ.